jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 In general, supporting incremental modification is more work, and it usually requires some extra book-keeping.
-However, it provides a more efficient interface to the solver, particularly if the problem is going to be resolved multiple times with small modifications.
+However, it provides a more efficient interface to the solver if the problem is going to be resolved multiple times with small modifications.

 Moreover, once you've implemented incremental modification, it's usually not much extra work to add a [`copy_to`](@ref) interface.
 The converse is not true.

 ## The `copy_to` interface

+To implement the [`copy_to`](@ref) interface, implement the following function:

 * [`copy_to`](@ref)

 ## The incremental interface

+To implement the incremental interface, implement the following functions:

 * [`add_variable`](@ref)
 * [`add_variables`](@ref)